sszukala/Genesis-Sphere-Ver-2/README.md

 #### Methodology and Conclusions

 This validation tested the model against three key astronomical datasets:
-1. **Hubble Constant Measurements**: Historic H₀ measurements from 1927-2022
+1. **Hubble Constant Measurements**: Historic H₀ measurements from 1927-2022, including values from the HST Key Project, SH0ES team, and Planck mission
-2. **Type Ia Supernovae**: Distance modulus measurements from standard cosmology datasets
+2. **Type Ia Supernovae**: Distance modulus measurements from the Pantheon+ dataset
-3. **Baryon Acoustic Oscillations**: Sound horizon scale measurements across multiple redshifts
+3. **Baryon Acoustic Oscillations**: Sound horizon scale measurements from BOSS, eBOSS, and other major surveys

 The current analysis shows **partial alignment** with astronomical data.
 While BAO measurements show particularly strong detection effects, other datasets suggest further refinement is needed.
 Continued exploration of parameter optimization approaches will help reconcile the theoretical strengths with observational data.